Se4F1re/wifite/README.md

 # After Install
 sudo wifite --kill -mac

+--kill = stops un-necessary process that may interfere with the process -mac   = changes the MAC address associated with your IP address

 # If Password Fails to get cracked its okay...
 ls -la /opt/SecLists
-# Just pick a file from here, absolute path is necessary for example:
+# Just pick a file from here, to run with Aircrack-NG:
 # /opt/SecLists/Passwords/darkweb2017-top10000.txt

 # Aircrack-NG